-NEW: The Arctic System has changed again in 2012; please see the Arctic Report Card of 2012 to get details.
+The Arctic System has changed during the last couple of years; please see the Arctic Report Card to get details.

 Sea ice drift is the displacement of sea ice (either single floes in case of buoy observations, or of certain areas in case of satellite observation) within a certain time period.
 Typical units are km/day and cm/s, or start and end co-ordinate of a drift (or displacement) vector.
 Satellite remote sensing has led to time series similarly long (25-30 years) as for the sea ice cover.

 Sea ice drift data:

 Currently, the sea ice thickness is amongst the sea-ice parameters that are still very difficult to obtain over large areas; yet no sea ice thickness data time series exist, based on observations, which cover large areas over an entire seasonal cycle.
 Available data are based on satellite altimetry (sea ice thickness estimated from sea ice freeboard height, i.e. that sea ice part that looks above the water line), satellite radiometrie (sea ice thickness estimated from physical relationship between ice thickness, salinity, temperature and emissivity), air-borne systems (provide ice+snow thickness), underwater observations (sea ice thickness estimated from sea ice draft, i.e. that sea ice part below the water line), and in-situ observations (ice cores).
 Unit is in meters.